Discover 300 Years of Iowa Ag Stories at Living History Farms

 I love how LHF encourages people of all ages to explore Iowa’s rural heritage, including the 1700 Ioway village, the 1850 pioneer farm, the 1875 town of Walnut Hill and the 1900 horse-powered farm.

-I also said yes because I spend the summer between my junior and senior years at Iowa State working as an intern at LHF.
+I also said yes because I spent the summer between my junior and senior years at Iowa State working as an intern at LHF.
 I was a historical interpreter who helped guests learn about life on the 1900 farm, the 1870s Flynn mansion in the town of Walnut Hill and the veterinary clinic in Walnut Hill.
 I dressed in the period clothing (yes, long dresses, sunbonnets and all), and learned how to live off the grid.
 I can milk a cow by hand, make homemade butter, sew an apron on a treadle sewing machine and whip up a batch of cookies in a wood-fired cookstove.

-So when Jim Dietz-Kilen, vice president of development reached out to me this summer about donating to LHF’s annual Farmstasia, which it describes as a “casually elegant fundraising dinner and auction,” I was honored.
+So when Jim Dietz-Kilen, vice president of development reached out to me about donating to LHF’s annual Farmstasia, which it describes as a “casually elegant fundraising dinner and auction,” I was honored.
 I was especially intrigued when I learned that Farmstasia is also where LHF celebrate their Teacher of the Year — someone who brings history alive for his or her students.

 Proceeds from Farmstasia support Living History Farms’ extensive education and outreach programs, which serve nearly 23,000 students annually.
 Jim asked if I’d be willing not only to donate a signed copy of my Culinary History of Iowa book, but host the auction winner and his or her guests at my family’s farm during harvest and treat them to a home-cooked meal and maybe even a combine ride or two.

-I readily agreed, and here’s my offering:
+I readily agreed, and here was my offering:

 Savor a Taste of Iowa Farm Life